MultiSafepay/docs/content/my-account/account-balance.md

 hidden: false
 parentDoc: 62a206ee0298c80058af3aed
 slug: 'account-balance'
+excerpt: 'The balance on funds held in your MultiSafepay account.'
 ---

-Your account balance is the balance of funds held in your MultiSafepay account.

 ## Top ups